princefishthrower/react-use-please-stay/README.md

 # React Hooks to npm boilerplate

-This repository is a boilerplate for creating custom hooks that we can publish to NPM registry as packages.
+This repository is a boilerplate for creating custom React hooks and components that we can publish to NPM registry as packages.

-I've put together a quick tutorial, it assumes an understanding of react, hooks and tests.
+I've put together a quick tutorial, it assumes an understanding of React, hooks and unit tests.

 If something is not clear, message me or raise an issue, I will explain in more detail.